Biden Foundation teams up with LGBTQ groups on family acceptance campaign

 Hecht-McGowan and other LGBTQ advocates noted that the Obama administration advanced LGBTQ rights — including telling public schools that transgender students must be able to use the restroom that corresponds with their gender identity and allowing openly transgender troops to serve in the military — while the current administration has rolled back these hard-won LGBTQ advancements.

-“I see my child hear and learn about [the administration’s transgender policies], Hilary Berman said.
+“I see my child hear and learn about them," Berman said of the administration’s transgender policies.
 "It just hurts me terribly because it hurts him."

 “We are experiencing a time in our political environment when we are finding it difficult to recognize each other’s humanity,” Casey said.
 “What I think this collaboration is trying to do is provide that sort of insight into the experiences of someone who is different from you, so you can try to reconnect with their humanity and we can all live in a community that is more supportive and accepting of difference.”